quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Contract-Law-For-Dummies/cldo_part17_Part_IV_Perform.md

 :p How can a peppercorn be used as consideration?
 ??x
 A peppercorn can be used as consideration in situations where formal consideration is needed.
-In the example, if the business promises to pay $800 per month and gives a peppercorn worth $200, this would satisfy the requirement for consideration.
+In the example, if the business promises to pay $800 per month and gives a peppercorn worth$200, this would satisfy the requirement for consideration.

 ```java
 public class Example {